By now you’ve likely learned the bible wasn’t originally written in English. (Although good luck informing

 Ω ω | oméga | o |

 The “Hebrew alphabet” is really the Assyrian alphabet.
 Before the neo-Babylonian Empire moved in, there used to be a different alphabet, usually called “paleo Hebrew,” which looked a bit different—but you’re not gonna find it in Hebrew-language bibles.
-Just ancient inscriptions, and sometimes on Israeli sheqels.
-Don’t worry about it.
+Just ancient inscriptions, sometimes on Israeli sheqels, and Cecil B. DeMille actually used it for

 There’s a myth Hebrew is nothing but consonants.
 Nope.
 Like our letter Y, sometimes they’re vowels.
 But because Hebrew was a dead language for nearly 24 centuries, the Masoretes (the folks who made copies of the bible throughout the middle ages) added